andyatkinson/andyatkinson.github.io/_posts/2026-05-13-aura-frames-scaling-peak-load-ruby-on-rails.md

 What else?

-## Rails side - New config and new parent classes
+## New Database Configuration
 With Multiple Databases, the first thing we need is a new YML config entry (`config/database.yml`) for the new database.
 The [Multiple Databases Documentation](https://guides.rubyonrails.org/active_record_multiple_databases.html) uses "animals" and `my_animals_db` as the second primary database, so we'll use that too for examples.

-This configuration is where we’ll store the Postgres connection string details and other application config like whether migrations are used, the schema dump path, schema cache path etc.
+This configuration is where we’ll store the Postgres connection string details and other application config like whether migrations are used, the schema dump path, etc.

 Second, Active Record classes that previously inherited (OOP style) from `ApplicationRecord < ActiveRecord::Base` would get a new parent class.